freeCodeCamp/freeCodeCamp/guide/english/react/react-router/index.md

 # Installation
 React Router has been broken into three packages: `react-router`, `react-router-dom`, and `react-router-native`.

 You should almost never have to install react-router directly.
-That package provides the core routing components and functions for React Router applications.
+The package provides the core routing components and functions for React Router applications.
 The other two provide environment specific (browser and react-native) components, but they both also re-export all of react-router's exports.

 We are building a website (something that will be run in browsers), so we will install react-router-dom.